fsharp/fslang-design/RFCs/FS-1140-boolean-returning-and-return-type-directed-partial-active-patterns.md

-# F# RFC FS-1140 - Bool representation for partial active pattern
+# F# RFC FS-1140 - Boolean-returning and return-type-directed partial active patterns

 The design suggestion [Allow returning bool instead of unit option for partial active patterns](https://github.com/fsharp/fslang-suggestions/issues/1041) has been marked "approved in principle".